 Documents Needed When Scrapping A Car

-The documents needed for when your car is going to be scrapped and recycled, are fairly straightforward.
+The documents needed for when you’re going to be recycling or scrapping a car are fairly straightforward.
 As the car will be depolluted and dismantled at an Authorised Treatment Facility there won’t be any owners thereafter and so only the following are needed:

 V5C Registration Certificate